-Japan is undeniably one of the best countries to visit in the Asian region.
-With a colorful history, unique culture and interesting sights, this country attracts millions of tourists around the world each year.
-Today we’ll look at 4 things you need to keep in mind before traveling to Japan.
+Japan is one of the best countries to visit in Asia.
+It has a colorful history, unique cultural traditions, and interesting sights.
+Japan attractions millions of tourists around the world each year.
+Today we’ll look at a list of things you need to know before traveling to Japan!

 If you’re serious about traveling to Japan, you can check out some of the Japan tour packages to determine where exactly you might want to go.

 1. Visa requirement